 Discuss valley gradients – the student should experience flying at a constant height above the valley floor while descending down a valley to observe the VSI indications and predict the climb performance necessary for flight in the opposite direction.
 The gradient in most valleys far exceeds the climb performance of the average light training aeroplane.

-Discuss the effects of sun and shade – if possible, in a controlled dual environment, expose the student to the sun suddenly appearing/disappearing behind a ridge.
+Discuss the effects of sun and shade – if possible, in a controlled dual environment, expose the student to the sun suddenly appearing and disappearing behind a ridge.

 Review and expand on the considerations from the Terrain and weather awareness lesson: